inet-framework/inet/showcases/visualizer/canvas/networkpathactivity/doc/index.rst

 Goals
 -----

-With INET simulations, it is often useful to be able to visualize network traffic.
-INET offers several visualizers for this task, operating at various levels of the network stack.
-In this showcase, we examine :ned:`NetworkRouteVisualizer` that can provide graphical feedback about network layer level traffic.
+When simulating networks, it is often useful to have a visual representation of network traffic.
+INET provides several visualizers for this purpose, each operating at different levels of the network stack.
+The focus of this showcase is on the :ned:`NetworkRouteVisualizer`, which graphically displays network layer traffic in the form of polyline arrows along the path that fade as the traffic ceases.

-The showcase consists of four simulation models, each demonstrating different features of the network path activity visualizer.
+The showcase contains four simulation models, each demonstrating different features of the network path activity visualizer.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/networkpathactivity <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/networkpathactivity>`__